CharlesWatsonUK/BookingGo/README.md

 [Click here](https://github.com/CharlesWatsonUK/BookingGo/blob/master/tech-dependencies.md) for a list of dependencies/ technologies I've used.

-Note: If you get a ```Unable to access jarfile``` error, try closing and reopening the command line window, or try moving the JAR file to another directory and running it from there.
+Note 1: If you get a ```Unable to access jarfile``` error, try closing and reopening the command line window, or try moving the JAR file to another directory and running it from there.

+Note 2: If you wish to skip the running of tests when packaging the solutions, append ```-DskipTests``` to the ```mvn package``` command.

-If you have any queries or issues regarding my solutions please don't hesitate to ask me: charles.w9788@googlemail.com I look forward to hearing your feedback!
+If you have any queries or issues regarding my solutions please don't hesitate to ask me: charles.w9788@googlemail.com

+I look forward to hearing your feedback!

 ---